Associated Event

 Project Manager

-Paterson & Cooke
+Paterson & Cooke, USA

 Ashley is a project manager with over a decade of experience in the mining industry, specialising in laboratory and project management.
 She draws on hands-on expertise to inform project design and execution.
 Ashley is passionate about exploring new technologies while seeing projects through conceptual to operation phases.
 This passion contributed to the successful design and operation of a filtered tailings pilot plant at a major mine in North America.